seckinalp/oss-plugin-hub/README.md

 - 🔍 Browse and search plugins across multiple platforms
 - 🎯 Filter by platform (Obsidian, VS Code, JetBrains, and more)
-- 📊 Filter by categories, authors, and more
+- 📊 Sort by name or author
+- 📥 Export filtered results as JSON, SQL, or CSV
 - 🔔 RSS feed for new plugin notifications
 - 🌙 Dark mode support
 - 📱 Responsive design